ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 ### A) Analyze traffic log files for DNS entries

 Two traffic log files are provided in different format.
 Both files contain the same network traffic but one of them is a _.pcap_ and the other is _.txt _.
-The only difference between these two files is that _.pcap_ requires a software that supports _.pcap_ format for analysis where _.txt _ file can be analyzed used command-line or any text editor.
+The only difference between these two files is that _.pcap_ requires a software that supports _.pcap_ for analysis where _.txt _ file can be analyzed used command-line or any text editor.

-TODO INSERT Download links
+Log files can be download from [misc folder](https://github.com/ouspg/CloudAndNetworkSecurity/tree/main/7.%20Security%20of%20Internet%3A%20The%20Big%20Picture/misc)

 First answer the following questions: